heig-vd-dai-course/heig-vd-dai-course/02.02-practical-work-1-(1-of-5)/01-course-material/README.md

 We only have **TBD minutes per group**.
 You decide what you want to show us and how you want to present it.

+**Come 5 minutes before your time slot** with your computer.
+You will have access to a video projector.

 <!--
 The order of presentation is random and is stated in the next tables: